 Homeownership is a vehicle for building wealth, financial stability, and economic opportunity that can transcend generations.
 Instead of paying rent to a third party, homeowners build equity.
 Owning a home results in more predictable housing costs over time and can increase financial stability.
-Ownership can also reduce disruptions associated with rent instability and changes to a rental property that are out of a family's control.
+Homeownership can also reduce disruptions associated with rent instability and changes to a rental property that are out of a family's control.
 Housing wealth (equity) is also a key component of retirement resources for many families because lower housing costs after the mortgage is paid off makes it possible to subsist on the lower income associated with retirement.

-Equitable access to affordable housing is especially critical in Tennessee, where racial homeownership gaps endure and many Appalachian communities are economically distressed.
-Nearly 72% of white families are homeowners, compared to just 43% of Black and/or African American families.
-By financing Program Loans for low- and moderate-income first-time homebuyers and addressing homeownership gaps in the State, THDA is confronting these disparities and supporting housing stability for historically underserved populations.
-Certain Program Loans will also benefit communities in the Appalachian Region of Tennessee, which has historically been distressed.
-The region is mostly rural and has generally experienced slower growth than the rest of the state.
-In Kestrel's view, the potential benefit to Appalachia from the Program Loans is one of the multiple social benefits of the Offered Bonds.
+Equitable access to affordable housing is especially critical in Tennessee, where racial homeownership gaps endure and many Appalachian communities are economically distressed.5 By financing Program Loans for low- and moderate-income first-time homebuyers and addressing homeownership gaps in the state, THDA is confronting these disparities and supporting housing stability for historically underserved populations.
+Certain Program Loans will directly benefit communities in the Appalachian Region of Tennessee, a region that is mostly rural and has generally experienced slower growth than the rest of the state.6 In Kestrel's view, the potential benefit to Appalachia from the Program Loans is one of the multiple social benefits of the Offered Bonds.
+Additionally, by financing Program Loans specifically for low- and moderate-income firsttime homebuyers, THDA is ensuring that vulnerable populations have equal opportunity to invest in housing.
+In this way, the Offered Bonds promote equitable and affordable access to financial services and are aligned with the just transition to a low-carbon economy, which Kestrel defines as the equitable inclusion and accommodation of all individuals in the ongoing, gradual shift to a more decarbonized economy.

-While THDA has several homebuying programs, all of the loans will be Great Choice Program Loans ("Great Choice"), which are 30-year, fixed-interest-rate home mortgage loans through private banks and lenders for first-time homebuyers, veterans, and homebuyers in targeted areas of residence.
+While THDA has several homebuying programs, all of the loans will be Great Choice Program Loans.
+The Great Choice Program Loans ("Great Choice") are 30-year, fixed-interest-rate home mortgage loans offered, made or originated by private banks and lenders for first-time homebuyers, veterans, and homebuyers in targeted areas of residence.
 New Program Loans allocated to the Offered Bonds will be Great Choice Loans.
-Homeownership for the Brave Program, a subprogram of Great Choice, offers the most reduced interest rates on home loans and is targeted toward qualifying veterans and active-duty military.
-Program Loans are made on a continuing basis through THDA-approved originating agents, or lenders and will be first-lien, thirty-year, fixed-rate mortgages.
-Homebuyers work directly with lenders to receive loans through THDA's single-family programs.
-Improving access to financing for eligible borrowers increases access to an essential service and promotes social equity.
-Without THDA's programs, certain individuals in the State of Tennessee may not be able to achieve homeownership.
+Homeownership for the Brave Program, a sub-program of Great Choice, offers the most reduced interest rates on home loans and is targeted toward qualifying veterans and active-duty military.
+Program Loans are made on a continuing basis through THDA-approved originating agents, or lenders and will be first-lien, thirty-year, fixed-rate mortgages.7 Homebuyers work directly with lenders to receive loans through THDA's single-family programs.
+Improving access to financing for eligible borrowers increases access to an essential service and promotes a more equitable society.
+Without THDA's programs, certain individuals in Tennessee may not be able to achieve homeownership.